OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 ## Step 1: Setup the Hardware

 First, connect the Omega to the Expansion Dock, and plug the Ethernet Expansion into the Expansion Dock.
-Then, connect the ethernet cable coming from your modem to the Ethernet Expansion, and connect the power to the Omega, as shown below:
+Then, connect the Ethernet cable coming from your modem to the Ethernet Expansion, and connect the power to the Omega, as shown below:

 ![Omega Router](../img/omega-router-pic-1.jpg)